 When all we had left were the jackfruit seeds, I figured I’d attempt to make them into a jackfruit seed curry.

-Now, I boiled and peeled the outer shell of the seeds like I remembered my mom doing.
-The peeling of the jackfruit seeds is a labor intensive process so I convinced my daughter to help.
+The peeling of the jackfruit seeds is a labor-intensive process so I convinced my daughter to help.

 Then I simply added in a plethora of spices along with garlic, onions, ginger, tomato paste, coconut milk and spinach and crossed my fingers and hoped it would be edible.

 When it was done, my daughter and I dug in, and I gotta say, while this jackfruit seed curry doesn’t taste like my mom’s, it sure was delicious and hearty!
 We enjoyed this curry over a couple of days with rice and roti.

 I am hoping if you happen to pick up a jackfruit, you save those seeds and hopefully give this Easy Jackfruit Seed Curry a try.
 But, if you cannot get your hands on some fresh jackfruit seeds, I’ve started seeing frozen jackfruit seeds pop